 While the problem of emerging antibiotic-resistant superbugs is a serious one, we still have time to make a difference.
 Here are some steps you can take right now to prevent the further spread of antibiotic resistance.

-- Avoid using antibacterial soaps.
 Studies have demonstrated that proper handwashing with regular soap and water is just as effective as using antibacterial soaps and won’t contribute to the increase of antibiotic resistant strains of bacteria.

 In 2013, the Food and Drug Association (FDA) reported that 81 percent of ground turkey, 69 percent of pork chops, 55 percent of ground beef, and 39 percent of chicken sampled in grocery stores were contaminated with drug-resistant strains of bacteria.

 Not all antibiotics are alike, and not all can kill the bacteria responsible for each infection.
 But EVERY time you take a course of antibiotics, you increase the risk of selecting for the growth of resistant bacteria.

 Why are antibiotics ineffective for viral infections?
-Remember that antibiotics work by targeting cell components found only in bacteria.
+Remember that these medicines work by targeting cell components found only in bacteria.
 Scientifically-speaking, viruses are not alive.
 Viruses can only replicate and cause disease by infecting host cells—our cells.
 Since both viruses and our cells lack the specific components that antibiotics target, viruses are impervious to the action of these drugs.

-This limits the amount of time bacteria in your body are exposed to selective pressure that increases development of antibiotic resistance
+This limits the amount of time bacteria in your body are exposed to selective pressure that increases development of drug resistance.

 Unfortunately, it’s not that simple.
 Not only are new antibiotics needed, but so are new ways of targeting resistant bacteria.
 Many of the genetic mutations that drug-resistant bacteria have acquired make them much harder to kill.
 Antibiotics with novel mechanisms of action must be developed, and that takes time.
 It typically takes years for new antibiotics to go from the research lab to the pharmacy shelves.
 So the best course of action is to develop better practices as consumers and patients and to do our part to limit the spread of antibiotic resistance.